 - Avoid rejected purchases and merchant NSF charges

 *If your account is overdrawn for 10 or more consecutive business days, you will be charged an additional $40.
+You should make every attempt to bring your account to a positive end-of-day balance as soon as possible, and must do so within 30 calendar days.
+If you are not able to do so, you will receive a letter from us informing you that your Overdraft Privilege limit has been suspended, what your repayment options are, and additional items will be returned.
+To avoid the closing of your account and submission of information to credit reporting agencies, your account must be brought to a positive balance within 45 days.
 There is no limit to the total fees we can charge you for overdrawing your account.
 We pay overdrafts at our discretion, which means we cannot guarantee that we will always authorize and pay any type of transaction.
 However, if you don't opt in, we cannot approve your transaction and it will be declined if you do not have the funds to cover it.

 - What OOPS!
 Covers

 OOPS! coverage is generally included when you open an eligible TBOG checking account.
 With overdraft privilege the Bank may pay your overdraft items up to $500.00 if your account is in good standing (See FAQ or you Overdraft Privilege Disclosure for additional information).
 You will be charged the normal Insufficient (NSF) fee for paid items in transactions eligible for overdraft privilege coverage.